akashihi/mdg/README.md

 ## Deployment

-### Automatic deploy with Ansible on Atomic host
+###MDG appliance

 This is a recommended way to deploy MDG for actual use.
+VM image contains Atomic OS image with MDG preinstalled and backup system preconfigured.

+Appliances are available since version 0.5.0 and are built for each release.
+If you would like to use development versions, you have to manually [deploy with ansible](#automatic-deploy-with-ansible-on-atomic-host)

+#### Deployment guide

+Just grab the image from the URL and create a new VM with the following parameters:

+* 1 or more x64 CPU cores
+* 2GB of RAM or more
+* Internet enabled network for exchange rates download

+Convert image file from QCOW2 format to your virtualization system format and attach it as a primary disk.
+Boot up the VM and try to access MDG in VM's port 80.
+Default VM credentials for console login are root/mdg, please, don't forget to change them right after deployment.

+#### Database backup

+Appliance is shipped with preconfigured backup service with timer set to 21:21 local time, that will make a full dump of your MDG database and publish it for Duplicati backup.

+Duplicati web interface is available at http://VM.ip:8200/ and needs to be configured manually, to backup that database dump file somewhere else.
+Backup file will be available under '/srv/dump_mdg.sql' file in the Duplicati container.

+#### Database restore

+MDG database can be restored from the dump by running following commands:

+    docker-compose -f /usr/local/etc/next.yml stop rates
+    docker-compose -f /usr/local/etc/next.yml stop mdg
+    docker run -i --rm --network etc_backend --link etc_postgres_1:postgres postgres psql -h postgres -U postgres < dump_mdg.sql systemctl restart mdg

+It is your duty to upload MDG database dump to the system.

+#### Upgrade procedure

+To upgrade your MDG appliance make a [backup](#database-backup), move it out of the VM, delete VM, [redeploy](#mdg-appliance) with the new image and [restore database](#database-restore)

+###Automatic deploy with Ansible on Atomic host

 Provided ansible playbook will deploy docker compose, run MDG and related services in docker containers, configure systemd services for automated start-up and, finally, configure [Duplicati](https://www.duplicati.com/) based backup solution for your data.

 #### Prerequisites